Brazil Compliance and Serialization Terms

 Global Identifier—A unique reference number used to identify a legal entity such as a company or location, to support the secure exchange of business information on the Internet.

-Grandfathering—A provision in which some pre-existing situations are not subject to a new rule or regulations.
+Grandfathering—A provision in which some pre-existing situations are not subject to a new rule or regulation.

 GS1—A leading global organization dedicated to the design and implementation of global standards and solutions to improve the efficiency and visibility of supply and demand chains globally and across sectors.
 The GS1 system of standards is the most widely used supply chain standards system in the world.
 (More at www.gs1.com).